urohit011/Biased_Sort/README.md

 # Biased_Sort
-The code is a java implementation of a very famous sorting algorithm but, the code has a bug, think of this as a challenge, you have to do the following tasks
+The code is a java implementation of a famous sorting algorithm but, the code has a bug, think of this as a challenge, you have to do the following tasks

-1)Find out for kind of inputs the code works without raising an exception.
+1)Find out for what kind of inputs the code works without raising an exception.

 2)Fix the bug in the best possible way.